mtlynch/minimal-mistakes/_posts/2017-01-11-taskrabbit-cooking.md

 [<img alt="ProsperBot screenshot" src="{{ base_path }}/images/2017-01-11-taskrabbit-cooking/cooking-costs.png" width="750" style="border:1px solid grey; display: block; margin-left: auto; margin-right: auto;" />]({{ base_path }}/images/2017-01-11-taskrabbit-cooking/cooking-costs.png)

-## Price Analysis
+## How does this compare to restaurant delivery?

+TaskRabbit cooking has taken the place of restaurant delivery for me.
+I still cook some of my own meals, like scrambled eggs or steak, but I’ve stopped ordering from restaurants almost entirely.

+### Cost: Tie

+In my case, the cost for TaskRabbit home cooking is roughly equal to the cost of ordering delivery.

-I didn't realize until I calculated everything out that I spent almost exactly the same amount (to within $2) each time (except for Session 3, when I asked Leah to prepare an extra dessert).
-Looking at the totals, I feel like it's a pretty good deal.
-If we look at Session 4, for example, I'm paying the equivalent of $20 for each entree and $2.50 for each cheesecake cupcake (which were amazing).
-Although that cost assumes optimal use of ingredients, so we'd maybe add $1-2 to the cost of each meal to get closer to reality.
+In Session 4, for example, the cost works out to around $20 for each entr&eacute;e and $2.50 for each dessert (the [cheesecake cupcakes](http://www.ruled.me/raspberry-cheesecake-cupcakes/) were *amazing*, by the way).
+That cost assumes optimal use of ingredients, so in practice, it's probably $1-2 higher per meal.

-I still cook some of my meals like scrambled eggs or steak, but I've stopped ordering from [Seamless](https://seamless.extole.com/s/nvhmp).
-If we think of TaskRabbit cooking as a replacement for Seamless, I'm about even with my previous spending, because I tend to spend about $10-20 on lunches through Seamless and my dinners tend to be $15-30 (including tax, tip, and fees).
+With restaurant delivery, I tend to spend around $10-20 on lunches and $15-30 on dinners, including tax, tip, and fees.
+Overall, I'd say it's a wash between the two.

+### Time management: TaskRabbit wins

+When I order food from a restaurant, it arrives anywhere from 20 to 90 minutes later.
+It's difficult for me to be productive in the meantime because I can't fully focus when I know an interruption is coming.

+With a TaskRabbit chef, I get several meals that I can freeze for the week.
+When I want these meals later, I can just eat them as soon as I'm hungry.
+This eliminates unpredictable interruptions and gives me much better control of my time.

+### Nutritional choices: TaskRabbit wins

+As discussed in the introduction, there are not many restaurant delivery options that match my preferred diet.
+Even among restaurants that have options that *seem* low carb, it's rare for the restaurant to provide exact nutritional information.
+With TaskRabbit cooking, I know exactly what's in my food, which allows me to make more informed choices about what I eat.

-# Conclusion
+# What I learned

 This experience made me realize that I find cooking very exciting when I don't have to do it.

-I have a lot of friends who can get excited about reading recipes and I've never been able to relate to that; I just think about how all the work of cooking it isn't really worth the effort for me.
-But now that I've separated the work of cooking from picking a recipe, I find it really fun.
+I have friends who become enhtusiastic just from reading recipes, and I've never been able to relate to that.
+I just think about how all the work of cooking isn't worth the effort for me.
+But now that I've separated choosing a recipe from the effort of cooking, I find it really fun.
 I'll scroll through recipes and think, "Wow, I can't wait to schedule Leah so I can eat that!"

+# What's next?

-I suspect that I could refine this process further.
-I end up spending a lot of time searching for good recipes and managing the ingredients, so I'm considering other solutions.
-A friend suggested I'm probably paying a rate close to what hourly chefs charge, so I'm thinking about whether it's feasible to use a private chef for this (outside of TaskRabbit) who either brings their own ingredients to me or cooks at their own place and delivers to me.
+One shortcoming of this arrangement is that I burn a lot of time searching for good recipes and managing the ingredients.
+A friend suggested that I'm probably paying a rate close to what hourly chefs charge, so I'm investigating whether it's feasible to hire a private chef outside of TaskRabbit who either brings their own ingredients to me or cooks in their own kitchen and delivers to me.

-# Tips for Hiring TaskRabbit Chefs
+# Tips for hiring TaskRabbit chefs

 ## Buy your own ingredients

-In my experience, asking the TaskRabbit to both cook and shop limits those who will be interested in the job and introduces a lot more complexity into the task (you have to communicate what to buy, how much is okay to spend, then reimburse, then reconcile their shopping rate with their cooking rate).
+In my experience, asking the TaskRabbit to both cook and shop limits the workers who will be interested in the job and introduces too much complexity into the task.
+You'd have to communicate what to buy, how much is okay to spend, reimburse them, and figure out fair pay if the rate they charge for shopping tasks differs from their cooking rate.

-## Don't add a tip

-This one's not so much a recommendation, just what I choose to do.

-TaskRabbit allows you to add tip, but from what I've read online, adding a tip is not the norm.
-I think [tipping culture is net negative](https://www.youtube.com/watch?v=q_vivC7c_1k), so I don't tip for things unless it's a strongly implied part of the cost (e.g. restaurants, taxis).
-Each TaskRabbit worker chooses their own rate for the services they offer, so it doesn't really make sense to add a tip on top of that.

-## Have everything ready
+## Prep the kitchen

 I make sure to have everything prepared to go by the time my TaskRabbit arrives.
 Recipes are printed, counters are clear, ingredients are ready.

 One thing I find easy to forget is clearing space in my fridge or freezer for recipes that need to be chilled or frozen.
-Leah has kindly rearranged my fridge space for me when I've forgotten, but I'd rather let her focus on the cooking.
+Leah has kindly rearranged my refrigerator space for me when I've forgotten, but I'd rather let her focus on cooking.

-## On the first visit, give a tour of your kitchen
+## Give a tour

-After the first session, I found that some of the kitchen tools I expected Leah to need (e.g. measuring spoons, spatula) had gone unused.
-I realized that she probably didn't notice I had them and decided to make do without.
+After the first session, I found that some of the kitchen tools I expected Leah to need (e.g. measuring spoons, spatula) were unused.
+I realized that she probably didn't notice that I had them and decided to make do without.

-After that, I reorganized my kitchen so that all of my cooking tools were in more obvious places.
-The next time Leah came to cook, I made sure to briefly walk her through what I had available and where it was.
+After that, I organized my kitchen so that all of my cooking tools were in more obvious places.
+The next time Leah came to cook, I walked her through what I had available and showed her where to find everything.

 ## Check in after to solicit feedback

-As a corrolary to the above, I realized that Leah was probably uncomfortable telling me that I was missing kitchen equipment that she needed, so if I wanted to find out, I'd need to ask her.
-Aside from that, she's in my home working for me, so I want to make sure I'm treating her with respect, so it's useful for me to find out about things like missing equipment or deficiencies in the process.
+Related to the above, I realized that Leah was probably uncomfortable telling me that I was missing kitchen equipment that she needed.
+If I wanted to find out about problems, I'd need to ask her.
+Aside from that, she's in my home working for me, so I wanted to make sure I was treating her with respect and fostering a good work environment.

-After the first session, I reached out to Leah to ask if there were any changes I could make to the process or my kitchen setup to make the experience better for her.
-I had asked her to use my [Magic Bullet](http://a.co/fbcdbB5) to blend ingredients, but Leah told me that it works great for liquids, but not so well for mixing dry ingredients.
-She recommended an immersion blender, so I ordered [a simple one](http://a.co/adS0PQm) from Amazon for $50.
+After the first session, I reached out to Leah to ask if there were any changes I could make to the process or to my kitchen setup to improve the work experience for her.
+Interestingly, she brought up my [Magic Bullet](http://amzn.to/2q7Azyh), a small blender I use for its ease of cleaning.
+She told me that it works great for liquids, but not so well for mixing dry ingredients.
+She recommended an immersion blender, so I ordered [a basic one](http://amzn.to/2q0aCou) from Amazon for $50.
 Easy peasy.

-I've made this a regular practice, and I've gotten some good feedback from Leah from it.
-Many of her recommendations have come in handy even when she's not here and I'm cooking for myself.
+I've made this feedback check a regular practice, and it continues to bring forth useful suggestions from Leah.
+Many of her recommendations have come in handy even when I'm just cooking for myself.

+## Don't add a tip

+This one's not so much a recommendation, just what I choose to do.

+TaskRabbit allows you to add tip, but from what I've read online, adding a tip is not the norm.
+I think [tipping culture is net negative](https://www.youtube.com/watch?v=q_vivC7c_1k), so I don't tip for things unless it's a strongly implied part of the cost, such as restaurants or taxis.
+Each TaskRabbit worker chooses their own rate for the services they offer, so it doesn't make sense to add a tip on top of that.

+*Disclosure: Some of the links to particular products in this post use affiliate tags.
+This allows the blog to receive a commission when readers make purchases through these links.*